milonmaze/privacy-terms-observatory/www.gmfinancial.com/en-us/privacy-and-security/privacy-policy-online.html.md

 Effective Date

-This Privacy Policy is effective as of April 27, 2022.
+This Privacy Policy is effective as of January 1, 2023.

 Feedback